 My parents weren’t the volatile type with all that screaming about who fucked up.
 They talked loudly but with love.
 As a kid you appreciate that stuff, if only unconsciously.
 The background conversations and moods of your parents become part of you in an unplanned way, like throwing fertilizer when they think they’re just dusting off their hands.

 More mumbles, and then, “Okay.
 Well, I got tomorrow off so what you think about me taking Danny to the park to play some ball and talk?”

 “As long as he gets the point that things can’t go on like this.”

-I expected the visit from my dad and within a half hour he knocked on the door of my small room—a partitioned section of the living room.
+I expected a visit from my dad and within a half hour he knocked on the door of my small room—a partitioned section of the living room.
 I had positioned my chair to face the window, but when he came in I turned it around to face him and said, “Hey, Daddy.”

 He didn’t smile as he normally did, but he wasn’t angry.
 I assumed he was just tired from working at the warehouse where he tossed boxes of clothes all day.

 He said, “You know why I’m here?”

 “Yeah.
 Me and your mom don’t know what’s gotten into you lately.
 Is there something you wanna tell me?
 Is there a reason why she had to get called?”

 What I should have told him was that I wanted to draw but didn’t feel like I had any outlets or that anybody cared.
 Like the kids around the way who painted murals on the ugly brick of half broken buildings, I had something I wanted to express but didn’t feel like I had a way of getting it out.
 Those kids met in the park to dance on cardboard.
 They played vinyl for the crowds.
 What I did was draw butterflies cause when I did, I felt like I could fly away from the fires that burned through my borough with all of its wasted potential sucked in by crime and savage economics policies.
 I wanted others to know that they could fly above it all too.